Human history: Contemporary history

-The second half of the 20th century also saw groundbreaking scientific and technological developments such as the discovery of the structure of DNA and DNA sequencing, the worldwide eradication of smallpox, the Green Revolution in agriculture, the discovery of plate tectonics, the moon landings, crewed and uncrewed exploration of space, advances in energy technologies, and foundational discoveries in physics phenomena ranging from the smallest entities (particle physics) to the greatest (physical cosmology).
+The second half of the 20th century also saw groundbreaking scientific and technological developments such as the worldwide eradication of smallpox, the Green Revolution in agriculture, the discovery of plate tectonics, the moon landings, crewed and uncrewed exploration of space, advances in energy technologies, and foundational discoveries in physics.

 These technical innovations had far-reaching effects.
-During the 20th century the world's population quadrupled to six billion, while world economic output increased by a factor of 20.
-Toward the end of the 20th century, the rate of population growth started to decline, in part because of increased awareness of family planning and better access to contraceptives.
-Parts of the world now have sub-replacement fertility rates.
+During the 20th century, the world's population quadrupled to six billion, while world economic output increased by a factor of 20.
+Toward the end of the 20th century, the rate of population growth started to decline.

 Public health measures and advances in medical science contributed to a sharp increase in global life expectancy at birth from about 31 years in 1900 to over 66 years in 2000.
 (Note: One of the main factors responsible for this was the reduction of infant mortality.)
 In 1820, 75% of humanity lived on less than one dollar a day, while in 2001 only about 20% did.
 At the same time, economic inequality increased both within individual countries and between rich and poor countries.
-The importance of public education had already begun to increase in the 18th and 19th centuries (Note: The Aztec civilization is an exception, having established compulsory formal education for children as early as the 14th century.) but it was not until the end of the 20th and the beginning of the 21st century that compulsory free education was provided to most children worldwide.
+The importance of public education had already begun to increase in the 18th and 19th centuries, (Note: The Aztec civilization is an exception, having established compulsory formal education for children as early as the 14th century.) but it was not until the end of the 20th and the beginning of the 21st century that compulsory free education was provided to most children worldwide.
 (Note: According to one estimate, about 90% of the global population aged 15–64 was uneducated in 1870.
 This number had dropped to 10% by 2010.)